Kentico/devnet.kentico.com/README.md

 ## How to register a project
 Once your project meets the above-mentioned criteria you can add it by submitting a pull request to this repository.

 Projects are located in the [os-projects](https://github.com/Kentico/devnet.kentico.com/tree/master/os-projects) folder grouped by organization name.
 To add your project create a new file named after your organization (or edit existing), ending with `.json`.
-[This guide](https://help.github.com/articles/creating-new-files/) shows you how to create the file directly in your browser without cloning the repository.
+[This guide](https://help.github.com/articles/creating-new-files/) shows you how to create the file directly in your browser without having to clone the repository to your machine.

-The file contains details about your projects:
+The `.json` file contains details about your projects (it can contain multiple):

 ```json
 [